fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 ## Create React App

-- Run as as `npx create-react-app myAppName`
+- Run as `npx create-react-app <app-name>`
-- Create React App is CLI created so we can build fast React apps.
+- Create-React-App is CLI created so we can build fast apps.
-- `npx` allows you to build using Create React App without globally installing it first.
+- `npx` allows you to build using Create-React-App without globally installing it first.
-- `react-scripts` does things for us so we don't worry about webpack nor Babel.
-- When we do `build` on React project, it will take all code inside src and bring it to public folder.
+- When we do `build` on React project, it will take all code inside src folder and bring it to public folder.
 - Babel will make sure that the JS files will work on all browsers.
 - Webpack is a module bundler that allows to write modular code.
 It takes all our Javascript and optimizes it for us.
+- `react-scripts` does things for us so we don't worry about Webpack nor Babel.
 - React library allows us to write JSX.
 ReactDOM like the virtual DOM which interacts with the actual DOM, and makes DOM decisions for us.

 **Warning: Ejecting Create-React-App**